JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 * `[`\`plugin.xml\``](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)`{disable-links} links to declarative source code files, use `code` style. ([`plugin.xml`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java))
   Examples of this file type include: `settings.gradle`, `plugin.xml` or `theme_basics.theme.json`.
 * `[`\`AnAction\``](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)`{disable-links} links to source files for code objects like interfaces and classes, use `code` style but without the file extension. [`AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)
-  Examples of this file type includeJava and Kotlin.
+  Examples of this file type include Java and Kotlin.
   * Note the use of \`\` characters surrounding the class name in the link.
   * When linking to an API in this manner, the FQN isn't necessary in the link.
   * No file extension (*.java, *.kt, *.py, etc.) is used by convention.